crcn/tandem-old/README.md

 Tandem allows you to split components out into separate files that can be integrated into your existing codebase, and organized however you want.
 Take a look at the Tandem source code for an example on how this can be done: https://github.com/crcn/tandem-preview/tree/master/packages/front-end/src/components

-#### Basically code

-Tandem provides a _thin_ layer on top of HTML & CSS so you should be able to build just about anything you want.

 #### Safety

 Tandem provides safety measures to ensure that your web components are built correctly.
 Tools like typed definition file generation for TypeScript-based projects, QA testing tools (soon) to provide you with a screenshot of every visual state of your application, and automated visual regression testing (soon).
 Visual tooling is also crafted to ensure that you can scale & manage Tandem components to any project size (todo - more on this).